eltimster/arc-medtechai/about.md

 ---
 layout: page
-title: About
+title: About Us
-categories: [navi, browse]
+categories: []
+browse-description:
+---

-browse-description: The ARC Training Centre in Cognitive Computing for Medical Technologies is aimed at creating a workforce that is expert in developing, applying and interrogating artificial intelligence ("AI") applications in data-intensive medical contexts, to facilitate the next generation of data-driven and machine
+The ARC Training Centre in Cognitive Computing for Medical Technologies is aimed at creating a workforce that is expert in developing, applying and interrogating artificial intelligence ("AI") applications in data-intensive medical contexts, to facilitate the next generation of data-driven and machine